Adirondack - Appalachian Regional Emergency Medical Services Council

 Here's a link to the Food and Drug Administration (FDA) site that provides updated information on medication shortages nationwide - http://www.fda.gov/Drugs/DrugSafety/DrugShortages

-The Collaborative Protocols (for AAREMS, Mountain Lakes Region, REMO and Susquehanna) are available for viewing and/or downloading, on the "Regional ALS Protocols" page.
-The Paramedic, and Critical Care level credentialing exams are all available online on the "Regional ALS Protocols" page.
+The Collaborative Protocols (for AAREMS, Mountain Lakes, REMO, Susquehanna, Hudson Valley and Westchester) are available for viewing and/or downloading, on the "Regional ALS Protocols" page.
+The Paramedic and Critical Care level credentialing exams are all available online on the "Regional ALS Protocols" page.
 A training video is also available on that page.

 FOR DISEASE CONTROL (CDC), INCLUDING ORDERING OF FREE MATERIALS, CLICK